brson/tikv/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where you want to base your work.
 This is usually master.
-- Make commits of logical units and add test case if the change fixes a bug or adds new functionality.
+- Make commits of logical units and add test cases if the change fixes a bug or adds new functionality.
-- Run tests and make sure all the tests are passed.
+- Run tests and make sure all the tests pass.
-- Make sure your commit messages are in the proper format (see below).
+- Make sure your commit messages are in the proper format and signed (see below).
 - Push your changes to a topic branch in your fork of the repository.
 - Submit a pull request.
-- Your PR must receive LGTMs from two maintainers.
+- Work with reviewers until it is approved by two maintainers, indicated by comments saying "LGTM" (looks good to me).

 Thanks for your contributions!

 ### Code style

-The coding style suggested by the rust community and clippy project.
-See the [style doc](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md) and [clippy](https://github.com/Manishearth/rust-clippy) for details.
+We follow the coding style enforced by [rustfmt](https://github.com/rust-lang/rustfmt) and [clippy](https://github.com/rust-lang/rust-clippy).
+Note that we use custom clippy rules that are enforced through the `make format` and `make clippy` Makefile rules, both of which are run by `make dev`.

 Please follow this style to make TiKV easy to review, maintain and develop.